destybikou/projet_nodejs/README.md

 ```

 ## Project
 This is an example project.
-This is not secure to us.
+This is not secure to use.